INSTITUTE OF QUALITY AND ACCREDITATION IN HEALTHCARE

 COMMISSION MEETING

-Within the framework of the accrediting body, there is a permanent accreditation commission, which includes at least five members.
+The accrediting body has a permanent accreditation commission, which includes at least five members.
 The composition of the commission is formed on a competitive basis annually, according to the established schedule.
-To conduct meetings of the commission, the presence of at least two thirds of the total number of its members is required.
+The presence of at least two-thirds of the total number of its members is required for holding meetings of the commission.

 Based on the results of the commission's work, the accrediting body may make one of the following decisions: